 Environmental problems may include clothing such as: improper or ill-fitting footwear, shoes with poor traction, long robes or belts/sashes that drag on the ground; assistive devices such as canes, walkers, and wheel chairs that are poorly maintained or used improperly or not used at all; improper temperature inside the home such as excess cold which may cause dizziness and falling, or excess heat which could cause dehydration, again resulting in dizziness and falls.
 Falls due to environmental hazards may be related to scatter rugs without adequate non-slip backing, wet floors, poor lighting, inadequate stair rails, and clutter and pets underfoot.

 However, the good news is that many of these falls can be prevented.
-Live Free Home Health Care provides home care services in Bristol and the surrounding areas that can help identify risks for elderly falls and allow older adults to maintain their independence at home.
+Live Free Home Health Care provides respite care in Belmont and the surrounding areas that can help identify risks for elderly falls and allow older adults to maintain their independence at home.
 Clinical Director and Co-Owner, Jennifer Harvey RN BSN CDP, who recently obtained her certification as a Dementia Practioner from the National Council of Certified Dementia Practitioners, directly trains and supports LFHHC caregivers who work with “at risk” elders, particularly those with Alzheimer’s or other dementias to recognize fall risk factors and how to remove or reduce those risks.
 To learn more, please visit www.livefreehomehealthcare.com or call us at 603 217 0149.